 After you have prayed and decided about the matter, talk with your child about how much videogame time each day or week is allowed in your family.
 Then remind them of the value of doing other things—they simply may have forgotten given the siren song of the video screen.

 If you send them outside, perhaps step outside with them while they get established in a game of tag.
 If you have an only child, shoot a few baskets until the child gets engrossed in the pastime himself.
 If you are often away from home for work or other obligations, include the babysitter in the process.
-You get the idea.
 If they are cynical about needing to play, empathize with them: I know, sometimes I’d rather play a game on my iPhone than take a walk, but I know that exercise is so important for my body to be happy!”
 Sincerity—and not scolding—is a more effective inducement to exercise.

 If the child earns recognition from you for their non-videogame activity, they are more likely to value it themselves.
 Acknowledge and ask about their success at play.
 When you notice and praise that effort, and help them make goals accordingly, they will take it more seriously themselves.